 This report is a "commercial communication" as defined in article 6 of the Directive 2000/31/CE of 8 June 2000.
-For the avoidance of doubt, it is not a "communication à caractère promotionnel" within the meaning of the Règlement General AMF.
+For the avoidance of doubt, it is not a "communication" as defined in article 6 of the Directive 2000/31/CE of 8 June 2000. within the meaning of the Règlement General AMF.
 It is provided for information purposes only.
-Nothing in this report should be considered to constitute investment, legal accounting or taxation advice and you are advised to contact independent advisors in order to evaluate this report.
+Nothing in this report should be considered to constitute investment, legal, accounting or taxation advice and you are advised to contact independent advisors in order to evaluate this report.
 It is not intended, and should not be considered, as an offer, invitation, solicitation or personal recommendation to buy, subscribe for or sell any of the financial instruments described herein, nor is it intended to form the basis for any credit, advice, personal recommendation or other evaluation with respect to such financial instruments and is intended for use only by those professional investors to whom it is made available by Crédit Agricole CIB.
 Crédit Agricole CIB does not act in a fiduciary capacity to you in respect of this report.
 Crédit Agricole CIB may at any time stop producing or updating this report.
 Not all strategies are appropriate at all times.
 Past performance is not necessarily a guide to future performance.
 The price, value of and income from any of the financial instruments mentioned in this report can fall as well as rise and you may make losses if you invest in them.
 Independent advice should be sought.
 In any case, investors are invited to make their own independent decision as to whether a financial instrument or whether investment in the financial instruments described herein is proper, suitable or appropriate based on their own judgement and upon the advice of any relevant advisors they have consulted.
 Crédit Agricole CIB has not taken any steps to ensure that any financial instruments referred to in this report are suitable for any investor.
-Crédit Agricole CIB has not taken any steps to ensure that any financial instruments referred to in this report are suitable for any investor.
-Crédit Agricole CIB has not
+Crédit Agricole CIB will not treat recipients of this report as its customers by virtue of their receiving this report.